MarwanHany97/NetThrottle/README.md

 ## Credits

 Built with [WinDivert](https://reqrypt.org/windivert.html) by basil00 — does all the heavy lifting of actually capturing and reinjecting packets.

+AI was used extensively in the making of thin program (So if you have technical questions keep that in mind i am not an expert i just needed a FOSS alternative)

 ## License